What We Do

 Global UGRAD is administered by World Learning on behalf of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 Since 2008, World Learning has provided this opportunity to over 2,200 Global UGRAD students.
 Participants leave the U.S. with the tools to become leaders in their professions and communities.
-Global UGRAD alumni go on to receive Fulbright grants, obtain prestigious international internships, and work in business and government in their home countries.
+Global UGRAD alumni go on to receive Fulbright grants, obtain prestigious international internships, and work in business and government in their home countries and regions.

 To promote mutual understanding between people of the United States and other countries.